jordanjmartinez/ghost-siem-simulator/README.md

 - Groups are formed based on predefined attack sequences, such as multi-step exploits (e.g., initial access → command execution → data exfiltration).

-- Each group is labeled with a threat category and severity level to assist with triage and prioritization.
+- Each group is labeled with a Notable Event type and a severity level to assist with triage and prioritization.

 - Analysts can take decisive actions — Investigate, Escalate, or Dismiss